jcolemorrison/education-terraform-tutorial/terraform-getting-started.md

 You can structure Terraform modules and configuration files in a variety of ways.
 For more information on best practices, read our documentation on [Standard Module Structure](https://developer.hashicorp.com/terraform/language/modules/develop/structure).

+## Write the Configuration

-Paste the following lines into the file.
+Paste the following lines into your `main.tf` file:

 ```hcl
 terraform {